jackiehjm/stx-docs/doc/source/updates/kubernetes/software-updates-and-upgrades-software-updates.rst

     which automates a rolling install of an update across all of the
     |prod-long| hosts.

-    The |prod| handles multiple updates being applied and removed at once.
-    Software updates can modify and update any area of |prod| software, including the kernel itself.

     For information on populating, installing and removing software updates, see :ref:`Manage Software Updates <managing-software-updates>`.